front-lines-org/astro-experiment/src/pages/ukraine/articles/donetsk_oblast.md

   State Administration has been temporarily relocated to Kramatorsk because of the ongoing Russo-Ukrainian war.
 author: Wikipedia
+pubDate: 14 Jul 2022
 img: ukraine(96).jpg
 ---

 The **Donetsk Oblast**, also referred to as **Donechchyna** , is an oblast of eastern Ukraine.
 It is Ukraine's most populous province, with around 4.1 million residents.
 Its administrative centre is Donetsk; however, its Regional State Administration has been temporarily relocated to Kramatorsk because of the ongoing Russo-Ukrainian war.
 Historically, the region has been an important part of the Donbas region.
-From its creation in 1938 until November 1961, it bore the name *Stalino Oblast* as Donetsk was then named "Stalino", in honour of Joseph Stalin.
+From its creation in 1938 until November 1961, it bore the name _Stalino Oblast_ as Donetsk was then named "Stalino", in honour of Joseph Stalin.
 As part of the de-Stalinization process, it was renamed after the Siversky Donets river, the main artery of Eastern Ukraine.
 Its population is estimated as

 The oblast is known for its urban sprawl of Donetsk–Makiivka and Horlivka–Yenakiieve and it is often associated with the coal mining industry.